What Are Wood Flowers?

-I don’t have every available sola flower in stock, but that doesn’t mean I can’t get them for your order!
+- What flowers do you have?I don’t have every available sola flower in stock, but that doesn’t mean I can’t get them for your order!

 To see which flowers I typically keep in stock, please check out my flower options.

-Everything I make is 100% custom, which means pricing varies wildly from order to order.
+- What are your prices?Everything I make is 100% custom, which means pricing varies wildly from order to order.
 You can expect similar pricing to real flowers, but keep in mind that wood flowers never die & you won’t have to pay anything additional to preserve your flowers!

 Interested in getting a quote?
 Start here!

-Yes!
-I offer free, 30 minute consultations via Zoom.
+- Do you offer wedding consultations?Yes!
+I offer free, 30 minute consultations via Google Meet.

-Please fill out my contact form and I be in touch to schedule a consultation!
+Fill out my contact form and I be in touch to schedule a consultation!

-I recommend booking me at least 3 months before your wedding date.
+- How far in advance do I need to book you for my wedding?I recommend booking me at least 3 months before your wedding date.
 If you have a very specific vision, I would recommend 6+ months, so that we can be sure there is enough time to acquire the necessary items.

-Yes and no. I can try to recreate bouquets to the best of my ability with available flowers and a good amount of photographs.
+- I wish I had known about this when I got married!
+Can you recreate bouquets?Yes and no. I can try to recreate bouquets to the best of my ability with available flowers and a good amount of photographs.
 The more photos (and angles!) the better.